k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/02_jobs_and_batches_flow.md

 ## ![](/academy/Training_Level_1/03_fabric_basic_LU/images/Exercise.png) Jobs & Batch - Exercise 2
-In this exercise you will interact with the Job created above from the command line.
+In this exercise you will interact with the above Job using the command line.

 **Step 1.**
-Open the Fabric console.
+Open the Fabric Console.
 Which command is used to list all Jobs created over the last 48 hours?
 When was the Job created?
 Which affinity has been set for this Job?
 When is the next run scheduled for?